boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combine-widget.md

 ### Enable Comments

 This enables or disables `comment` for dashboard widget.
-For more details, refer to [link](/visualizing-data/working-with-widgets/commenting-widget/).
+For more details, refer to the [Commenting Widget](/visualizing-data/working-with-widgets/commenting-widget/).

 ### Pin widget